aimansae/reviewme/README.md

 ### Color Scheme

 The website color were chosen in an intuitive way so the user has an immediate idea of what the site is about.
-Different shafes of green were used, as shown below.
+Different shades of green were used, as shown below.
 A customized logo was created to make the website unique and user friendly.

 ![Color-Palette](Readme-docs/images/color-palette.png)

 ### Typography

-Google Fonts CHECK
+A mix of Google [Fonts Raleway](https://fonts.google.com/?query=raleway) and [Lato](https://fonts.google.com/?query=lato) was used throughout the website

 ### Wireframes